MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/color-contrast.md

 How to use CCA can be found on the [Setting Up Your Testing Environment webpage](https://mnit-dot-a11y.github.io/testing-environment/).

-When performing a manual check, you must also identify the interactive elements, such as links, buttons, and menu links, that change color based on their states, such as focus or hover, and meet the color contrast requirements.
+When conducting a manual color contrast check, it's important to identify and test interactive elements such as links, buttons, and menu links, and their states when focused or hovered over.

-Be sure to manually check color contrast for all types of digital content, including:
+**Be sure to manually check color contrast for all types of digital content, including:
 - Images containing text.
 - Graphics, including charts, graphs, and maps.
-- Instances of text and user interface elements that sit on top of background images or color gradients or state changes.
+- Instances of text and user interface elements that sit on top of background images or color gradients or state changes.**

 #### **Testing State Changes**
 <p>When testing the color contrast of an state changes such as focus or hover, you must use both the browser’s developer tools and the CCA tool.</p>